Back to Will It Pickle?

 1. Pick the realistic footprint

 Compare the size ranges first.
-Tennis is usually the hardest fit, pickleball is often the most achievable dedicated court, and basketball spans the widest range of practical layouts.
+Tennis is usually the hardest fit, pickleball is often the most achievable dedicated court, basketball spans the widest range of practical layouts, and multi-sport works best when one use clearly leads.

 2. Check conflicts on the map